-Since the tube is 0.25 in., the Arc Gap must be set as to allow the tungsten rod to make accurate contact with the tubing.
-To do this, the height of the arc gauge must be set to a specific height.
-In this case, the height is 0.777 inches.
+Since the tube is 0.5 in., the Arc Gap must be set as to allow the tungsten rod to make accurate contact with the tubing.
+To do this, the height of the arc gauge must be set to a specific height listed in the program under arc gauge.
+In this case, the height is 0.922 inches.

 Next, place the arc gauge into the weld head where the tungsten rod is located.
 From there, loosen the top two bolts so that the tungsten rod can move freely.
 After, allow the rod to fall into the divot on the arc gauge.
 This will properly set the rod for welding.
 Finally, re-tighten the bolts and remove the gauge.

 5. To prevent contamination from the air a positive pressure of argon must be flowing through the tubes while the weld is taking place.
 To accomplish this attach the clear tube coming from the green ball valve to the side of the tube that was not faced using a compression adaptor.
 To ensure back pressure, connect the other tube to the compression adapter with black tape on the end.

 6. Now the tubes are ready to be inserted into the fixture device that holds the tubes in place.

 Insert the tube connected to the valve into the left side of the clamp and use the attached spacer to ensure the tube is centered in the clamp and secure it so it does not move.